 Terranaut Club is made up of a group of passionate and dedicated women in science.
-Each of us has taken a different path to the careers in STEM that we now hold, and each of us recognized our passion for STEM and the environment at different points in our lives.
+Each of us has taken a different path to the careers that we now hold, and each of us recognized our passion for science and the environment at different points in our lives.
 While our histories may differ, we are unified by the mission to create and provide opportunities for girls to recognize their own interests and seek their own futures in STEM fields and environmental advocacy.

 Founder, Executive Director & Instructor

-Board of Directors & Instructor
+Board of Directors President & Instructor

 I was born and raised in Michigan, and like many Michiganders, I grew up with a love for water.
 Throughout my childhood, I spent every summer in northern Michigan where I swam, fished, and kayaked on the Great Lakes.
 My childhood curiosity quickly grew into a passion for marine science.
 This led me to attend the University of Miami, where I pursued a Bachelor’s degree in Marine Science and Biology.
 Throughout my undergrad, I was a Research Intern for the Shark Research and Conservation Program (SRC), where I worked on projects relating to shark morphology (how they look), physiology (how their body works), ecology (how they interact with their environment), and migration (where they move).
 Through educating many citizen scientists and high school students on these shark tagging expeditions, I learned a lot about effective teaching and science communications.